-In 2012 Professor Alexandre Kalache became the first President of the newly-created ILC-Brazil in his birth city of Rio de Janeiro.
+In 2012 Preceptor Alexandre Kalache became the first President of the newly-created ILC-Brazil in his birth city of Rio de Janeiro.
 ILC-Brazil is an autonomous think tank which is part of a multinational consortium of seventeen such centres.

 Dr Kalache is a specialist in age-related issues.
 Specifically, his expertise is in the epidemiology of ageing & the life-course, inter-sectoral policy development (including age-friendly initiatives), health promotion, old-age care, human rights and migration within the context of ageing as well as the more general cultural complexities of the world-wide longevity revolution.

 Dr Kalache has been a leading pioneer in ageing issues for close to forty years in various roles: as academic, international civil servant and advocate.
 His was one of the very earliest voices to articulate the global nature of population ageing, together with the potentialities and the risks through inaction inherent within it.
 His contributions toward the shifting of the traditional paradigms in the field of ageing are widely acknowledged on the global stage.